erlang/otp/lib/stdlib/doc/src/re.md

 the pattern, other than in a character class, within a `\Q...\E` sequence, or between a `#`  outside a character class and the next newline, inclusive, is ignored.
 An escaping backslash can be used to include a white space or a # character as part of the pattern.
-If the `PCRE2_EXTENDED_MORE` option is set, the same applies, but in addition unescaped space and horizontal tab characters are ignored inside a character class.

 > #### Note {: .info }
 >